mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/ai-tables.md

 CREATE PREDICTOR mindsdb.debt_model FROM income_table PREDICT debt;
 ```

-MindsDB provides the **CREATE PREDICTOR** statement.
+MindsDB provides the `#!sql CREATE PREDICTOR` statement.
 When we execute this statement, the predictive model works in the background, automatically creating a vector representation of the data that can be visualized as follows.

 ![Income vs Debt model](/assets/sql/tutorials/snowflake-superset/7-debt-income-query-ml.jpg)